-It’s one thing to visit a castle.
-It’s a whole other thing to stay in one.
+It’s one thing to visit a castle, but it’s an entire adventure to stay overnight in one.

 If you’ve ever dreamed of living like royalty, wandering through grand halls, sleeping under towering turrets, and sipping champagne in a room where lords and ladies once dined (YES PLEASE!) then this is for you.